 LG 567 Theological Latin.
 This course will provide students the opportunity to gain enough facility in Latin to read Classical, Biblical, Patristic, and Reformation Latin texts.
 If Hebrew and Greek are the languages of the Scriptures, Latin was the language of theological discourse in the western church for about 1,700 years.
 Thus, knowledge of Latin is essential for the advanced student of church history and theology.
 Not only that, Latin's precise grammatical structures expressed through inflection sharpen minds in ways that enhance general theological reasoning.
 Due to its intensive nature, this course will demand a much more substantial time investment than students might anticipate for a four-unit course.
 Not currently offered.
 4 units.
-ML but includes diachronic elements.
-Grammatical study will be enhanced by relevant reading from Old Testament texts.
-Not currently offered.
-2 units.
-PhD
+ML

 LG 590 Directed Study in Biblical Languages.

 Students may contract with a faculty member to complete reading, writing, and other learning activities equivalent to four units of academic credit.
 4 units.
 ML